sralter/term_deposit_marketing/README.md

 ![Scatterplots are not helpful for this project](figures/2_pairplot.jpg)

 ## Modeling<a name='modeling'></a>
+For the modeling, I used random seed: 4769

 _**`AutoSklearn` to  `Optuna` to `scikit-learn`: the Modeling Workflow**_

 I first used [`AutoSklearn`](#https://automl.github.io/auto-sklearn/master/#) to help me explore the ML algorithm landscape to identify the best-performing models for this particular dataset.